Chestnut Hill

 Philadelphia County

 Chestnut Hill is 25 minutes from Center City Philadelphia nestled near Wissahickon and Cresheim creeks.
 It is known as a picturesque National Register Historic District thanks to its rich greenery and historic charm.
 Chestnut Hill is known for its historic mansions, Victorian homes, and hidden gems like the Morris Arboretum.
-Germantown Avenue is lined with cobblestone streets, historic facades, shops, galleries, and restaurants–creating a lively yet quaint village atmosphere.
+Germantown Avenue is lined with cobblestone streets, historic facades, shops, galleries, and restaurants that create a lively yet quaint village atmosphere.

 How to Get There